 320 million years in the making

-You’ll be fascinated to learn that the rocks that make up the Cliffs of Moher were formed over 300 million years ago during the Upper Carboniferous period.
-You’ll experience this as visible bands of Namurian sandstone, siltstone and shale.
-This is an extraordinary contrast to the recent History of the Cliffs.
+You will be fascinated to learn that the rocks that make up the Cliffs of Moher were formed over 300 million years ago during the Carboniferous Period.
+At that time, we were located close to the equator almost 6,000 km from where we are now!

-Looking out from the top of the cliffs you’ll see many coastal landforms: Sea Stacks, Sea Stumps and caves that have been formed as a result of erosion.
+Looking out from the top of the cliffs you will see many coastal landforms: Sea Stacks, Sea Stumps and caves that have been formed as a result of erosion.
 These features will be regularly populated by up to 20 different species of birds.

-You can’t miss the great sea stack – Branaunmore, standing 67 metres high.
+You cannot miss the great sea stack – Branaunmore, standing 67 metres high.
 Once part of the 214m high Cliffs, it was separated by erosion.